W00t3k/Awesome-Cellular-Hacking/README.md

 against the UE could be modified to target communicating eNodeBs, which would prevent the transmission of eNodeB to eNodeB RF communication.

+ # *- To be updated - "TALK" section - To be updated -*

  # Blackhat 2022 Talks
  - [Attacks from a New Front Door in 4G & 5G mobile networks](https://i.blackhat.com/USA-22/Wednesday/US-22-Shaik-Attacks-From-a-New-Front-Door-in-4G-5G-Mobile-Networks.pdf)